alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 Chicago blew away all my expectations.
 It's a race I'll never forget.
 Most experiences come and go, but this one managed to leave imprints in me.

 Even though I'm thrilled with my result, I've come to realize that marathons are so much more than numbers.
-They're about testing your limits and potential.
+They're really about testing your limits and potential.
 About not quitting when you want to the most.
 About finding strength you never knew you had to overcome what you thought was impossible.

 Training for and running a marathon is hard.
 Sometimes, it's so terrible I question why I'm doing it.
 But each time I finish one, I find myself wondering "If I can do this, what else can I do?".
 It's extremely empowering and exhilarating.

-Remember that some miles will be good and some miles will be bad.
+I often remind myself that some miles will be good and some miles will be bad.
 You never know which one is coming, so smile and savor the good ones when they come.
-I know I did.
+I know we did.

 <p>
 <img class="pure-img center" src="/static/chicago-bean.jpg" border="0px" />